Skip to main content

 • Pre-register visitors whenever possible — it speeds up the check-in process and ensures the host is notified in advance.

-• Use the host approval workflow for secure spaces where you need the member’s explicit permission before allowing a guest in.
+• Use the visitor approval workflow for secure spaces where you need the member’s explicit permission before allowing a guest in.

 • Link visitors to bookings for meeting room guests — this provides full context (who, where, when) and enables the right notifications.